Sands-45/pin-auth/README.md

 * Device keys can be strings or raw bytes; strings are UTF-8 encoded and padded to 32 bytes
 * AES-GCM with a new IV is used for every encryption
 * IndexedDB is used only in browser environments
-* Ensure the Firestore document ID used as device key remains secret on the client
 * Stored user data should include the `auth` object with `h` and `s` for secure PIN matching

 ---